ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## Sherlock with Singularity

-The goal is to run a paired end, strand specific experiment on Sherlock using singularity.
+The goal is to run a paired-end, strand-specific experiment on Sherlock using singularity.

 1. SSH into Sherlock's login node: